Besan Ladoo Recipe

 - ¾ cup grated jaggery or ½ cup powdered sugar as alternative

-- 2 tablespoons chopped cashew nuts
+- 2 tbsp chopped cashew nuts

-- 1 tablespoon raisins optional
+- 1 tbsp raisins optional

-- ½ teaspoon cardamom powder optional
+- ½ tsp cardamom powder optional

 -